Expungement Missouri: How to Clear Your Criminal Record

-Missouri’s new expungement law has given many people an opportunity of a lifetime: expunge an offense from your record and be able to assert that you were not convicted of a crime.
+Missouri’s new expungement law has given many people an opportunity of a lifetime: expunge an offense violation or infraction from your record and be able to assert that you were not convicted of a crime.
 For those in the job market, this can open new doors that may have previously been closed.
 For those looking for housing, getting their record expunged can help them apply for rentals confidently.
 And for anyone with a criminal record, it’s a chance to formally move on from your charges with a clean slate.

 But the law itself is complex, and you will need the assistance of an experienced Missouri criminal defense attorney to successfully navigate this process.